-- 31. While noting the adoption of Act No. 994 of 2019, under which the Comprehensive Care for Victims Plan was implemented, the Committee is concerned about the Act's failure to guarantee the right to comprehensive redress in accordance with article 14 of the Convention or to provide for any measures to guarantee access to justice for victims and members of their families.64 In view of article 81 of the Code of Criminal Procedure, under which civil proceedings for torture cannot be instituted unless a conviction that cannot be appealed has been handed down, the Committee regrets that the State party has not amended its legislation to ensure that victims of torture are able to make civil claims for redress even when there has not been a final criminal conviction (art.
-14).65 - 32.
-The State party should take the necessary legislative and administrative measures to ensure that victims of torture and ill-treatment have effective remedies to guarantee access to justice and obtain redress, including where the perpetrator of the crime has not been identified, in accordance with article 14 of the Convention and bearing in mind the Committee's general comment No. 3 (2012).
+- 31. While noting the adoption of Act No. 994 of 2019, under which the Comprehensive Care for Victims Plan was implemented, the Committee is concerned about the Act's failure to guarantee the right to comprehensive redress in accordance with article 14 of the Convention or to provide for any measures to guarantee access to justice for victims and members of their families.
+In view of article 81 of the Code of Criminal Procedure, under which civil proceedings for torture cannot be instituted unless a conviction that cannot be appealed has been handed down, the Committee regrets that the State party has not amended its legislation to ensure that victims of torture are able to make civil claims for redress even when there has not been a final criminal conviction (art.
+14).66 - 32.
+The State party should take the necessary legislative and administrative measures to ensure that effective remedies to guarantee access to justice and obtain redress, including where the perpetrator of the crime has not been identified, are available to victims of torture and ill-treatment, in accordance with article 14 of the Convention and bearing in mind the Committee's general comment No. 3 (2012).